microsoft/rpmoci/README.md

 rpmoci has a runtime dependency on dnf, so requires a Linux distribution with dnf support.

 rpmoci is available to download from crates.io, so you'll need a Rust toolchain.
-You also need to install the python3 and openssl development packages (e.g `python3-devel` and `openssl-devel` on Fedora and RHEL derivatives).
+You also need to install the sqlite, python3 and openssl development packages (e.g `sqlite-devel`, `python3-devel` and `openssl-devel` on Fedora and RHEL derivatives).

 Then install rpmoci via cargo:
 ```bash